tuck1s/sparkyEvents/README.md

 Total events to fetch:  82248
 ```

-Here is a search for the same data, but requesting in US Eastern time:
+Same data as above, but using US Eastern time (5 hours behind UTC):

 `./sparkyEvents.py out3.csv 2019-11-05T03:00:00-05:00 2019-11-05T04:00:00-05:00`

-If the from_time and to_time timezones differ, you'll see a warning but the search proceeds:
+If the `from_time` and `to_time` timezone offsets differ, you'll see a warning but the search will proceed:

 ` ./sparkyEvents.py out3.csv 2019-11-05T08:00:00Z 2019-11-05T14:30:00+05:30`